November 2012 ~ New York & Bermuda

 Need to get James and Ronan off tomorrow a.m., find the apple store, and see about getting some repairs done before we leave for St. Maarten.
 Preliminary weather reports look like a good window develops in a few days and Jeff is hot to take it so he can get back home to clients and family.
 One wave blew out 1/3 of the windscreen on the starboard side above the cockpit/salon door. huge wave rode up and over the top of the salon and punched right through the glassine, ripping the right side in half, and ripping through the Velcro straps in the center panel.

 When I buried the bow with Sea Pearl on it, I neglected to mention in my first account that it ripped off Sea Pearl's forward most ratchet strap.
 I looked forward a moment later and saw her sideways, half hanging over the tramp.
-It was only the painter that Nina has tied to the shroud that kept Sea Pearl from being washed away.
-Good work, Nina!
+It was only the painter that Emma has tied to the shroud that kept Sea Pearl from being washed away.
+Good work, Emma!
 Jeff steered while I headed forward and attached a new strap which succeeded in keeping her in place for the rest of the madness.

 That same wave shredded the hatch fabric cover that goes over the forward storage hatch.
 I am going to see about having a new one made.
 Other damage is a broken toilet seat, numerous dishes, the iPhone and probably a few more things yet to be discovered.
 I think the cell phone might be fixable, and there actually is an Apple Store on the island.